Abdullatif-Eida/elbruz-showcase-test/README.md

 - **Deletion with Confirmation**
   - Add a delete button next to the edit button on `CustomerListPage` to enable user deletion.
   - Implement an `onTapDelete` function that removes the user from both the local storage and Firestore.
 Ensure a confirmation dialog is shown before proceeding with the deletion.

-These enhancements aim to improve the overall user experience and reliability of the application, making it more intuitive and resilient.